KieniL/terraform_setups/applications/azure-image-processing/README.md

 * a function for processing
 * an eventgrid for notification
 * an appserviceplan for the logic apps
+* an app insight which needs to be added manually to the logicapp (no resource available in provider)
+* a loganalytics workspace

 <!-- BEGIN_TF_DOCS -->
 ## Requirements